mjsouthcott/05-day-planner/README.md

 ## Description

 This application provides a simple calendar that allows users to save events for each standard business hour of the day.
-It runs in the browser and features dynamically updating HTML and CSS, powered by jQuery.
+It runs in the browser, and features dynamically updating HTML and CSS, powered by jQuery.

 This application meets all of the acceptance criteria specified by the customer:
 - The current date and time are displayed at the top of the calendar.